AzlanCoding/scrcpyMediaController/README.md

 `artUrl` holds the location of the album art icon (player icon).<br>
 `playerName` defines the name of the player.<br>
 `updateFreq` specifies how frequent the player checks for updates in seconds.

+## To Do
+- Convert the variables above to flags you can pass
+- Windows support using `winrt.windows.media.control.GlobalSystemMediaTransportControlsSessionManager` as suggested by Bing Chat
+- First Release